clickmimo/clickmimo.github.io/_posts/thm/2022-1-26-crack-the-hash.md

 title: "Crack the hash"
 ---

 Today we are going to crack some hashes.
 We will need a software to be able to identify different type of jashes.
 I'm going to use that one `https://gitlab.com/kalilinux/packages/hash-identifier/`.
-You can download it with the following commnad
+You can download it with the following command

 ```
 wget https://gitlab.com/kalilinux/packages/hash-identifier/-/raw/kali/master/hash-id.py